anant-svc/slimonade/README.md

 In the age of AI and companies forking source code harding working developers.
 I belive publishing code openly might cause some issues with mine and others hard work.
 I have combine some tools in such a way that they work for each other.

 ### Who will get the code?
 I will share the code with you and teams.
 I will help to understand too ($).
-You can post a message in discussion.
+You can post a message in discussion - https://github.com/anant-svc/slimonade/discussions/1

 If you want the project then add stars.